 |What are you talking about?||5%|

-The results show that more companies need to become better engaged with their customers by operationalizing a customer journey map.
-You can begin to do this by pitching the idea to your executive team.
+The results show that more companies need to become better engaged with their customers by making their customer journey map actionable.
+Begin by pitching the idea to your executive team:

 CMOs today are faced with an increasing responsibility for their customers’ experience.
 In fact, 23% of B2B CMOs see improving customer experience as one of their top three objectives.
 Why are they doing this?
 In its 2017 Global Customer Experience (CX) Benchmarking Report, Dimension Data found that 71% of organizations cited customer experience as a competitive differentiator.